page-loading-spinner

 Are we really to believe that California's GDP can forever deindustrialize, requiring fewer and fewer energy inputs, while growing in profitability, thus providing the capital to access/import energy — at any price?
 And this will all take place as the market for California goods and services globally continues to grow in sync with world economic growth?

 One major problem is that the cost of running the state of California is not in decline.
 Most state services are deployed using energy or require energy to be maintained.
 State construction, policing, and road and highway maintenance all require the consumption of gasoline.
 The inventory of state and county buildings, primarily schools, is vast and must be run on electricity — at rates that are among the highest in the nation.
 And let's not forget California's enormous prison complex.
+(As an aside, PG&E has just asked for a new electricity rate increase).

 The rest is exclusive content for members